Kyushu Ceramic Museum 九州陶磁文化館

 How to Get There

-The museum is a nine-minute walk from Arita Station.
+The museum is around a 12-minute walk from Arita Station.

 A collection taking in multiple eras and areas